sanket-bhiwapurkar/JS-handbook/01-Elementary/01 Introduction/05-Comments.md

+# Questions

+- 01 What are JS comments?
+- 02 What are different ways to include comments?
+- 03 What are the uses of comments?

 # JavaScript Comments

 JavaScript comments are annotations or notes within the code that are intended for developers to read, but they are ignored by the compiler or interpreter during code execution.